jadielmwangi/-personal-blogging-website/README.md

         $ source virtual/bin/env

 * Installing Flask and other Modules

-       Use  $ python3.6 -m pip install  to install all your modules for example: python3.6 -m pip install flask

-* To run the application, in your terminal:
-        $ chmod a+x start.sh
+* To run the application, in your terminal: using chmod a+x start.sh and  ./start.sh
-        ./start.sh

 ## Technologies Used
 * Python3.6